BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 ## Protocol Preparations

+This kit does not come with master mixes prepared.
+As such you'll have to assemble them yourselves.
+We recommend setting up the master mixes the day before starting the protocol to reduce overall time between steps.

 **Denaturation Plate**: Ensure fragmented DNA is thawed in a 96-well plate.
 This plate should **ideally** have at least 15 µL of gDNA to allow for multiple passes in the event of error.
 The plate should be centrifuged before opening.
 From the extraction plate, use the Integra mini-96 12.5 µL pipettor to transfer 3 µL of gDNA into a new 96-well plate.
 Label this plate as *Denaturation Plate*.
+Seal plate.

-**Adaptase Plate**: Assemble the Adapatase Reaction Mixture into a single 1.5 mL microcentrifuge tube.
-Using a single-channel pipette, evenly distribute the volume of the master mix across 8 0.2 mL PCR strip tubes.
-Using a multichannel pipette, transfer 5 µL of the Adaptase Reaction Mixture across the 96 wells or into the desired number of wells on the plate.
-Be sure to leave the plate on ice and **centrifuge before use**.
-Label this plate as *Adaptase Plate*.
+**Adaptase Master Mix**: Assemble the Adapatase Reaction Mixture into a single 1.5 mL microcentrifuge tube.
+Using a single-channel pipette, evenly distribute the volume of the master mix across eight 0.2 mL PCR strip tubes.
+Be sure to leave the strip tubes on ice and **centrifuge before use**.
+Label these tubes as *Adaptase Reaction Tubes*.

 **Extension Master Mix**: Assemble the Extension Reaction Mixture in a 1.5 mL microcentrifuge tube, **without the W4 enzyme**, and leave on ice until use.

-**Post-Extension Cleanup Plates**: Set up 2 96-Well Plates for the double-left-sided selection.
-Using a multichannel reservoir, pipette 1404 µL of the SPRISelect Beads and dispense into the well.
-Using a multichannel pipette, transfer 13.92 µL of the SPRISelect Beads from the reservoir across the 96-well plate or the desired number of wells.
-Label this plate *Extension Bead Cleanup 1*.
-Using a single-channel pipette, transfer 2420 µL of SPRISelect Beads into the same multi-channel reservoir.
-Using a multichannel pipette, transfer 24 µL of the SPRISelect Beads from the reservoir across the 96-well plate or the desired number of wells.
-Label this plate *Extension Bead Cleanup 2*.
+Label as *Extension Master Mix*.

+**Post-Extension Bead Cleanup**: Aliquot 1404 µL of AMPure or SPRISelect Beads into a 1.5 mL microcentrifuge tube.
+Label as *Post-Extension Cleanup Tube*.

 **Ligation Master Mix**: Assemble the Ligation Reaction Mixture, **without the B3 enzyme**, and leave on ice until use.

-**Post-Ligation Cleanup Plates**: Set up a 96-Well plate for the left-sided selection.
-Using a multichannel reservoir, pipette 676 µL of the SPRISelect Beads and dispense into the well.
-Using a multichannel pipette, transfer 6.4 µL of the SPRISelect Beads from the reservoir across the 96-well plate or desired number of wells.
-Label this plate *Ligation Bead Cleanup*.
+Label as *Ligation Master Mix*.

+**Post-Ligation Bead Cleanup**: Aliquot 676 µL of AMPure or SPRISelect Beads into a 1.5 mL microcentrifuge tube.
+Label as *Post-Ligation Cleanup Tube*.

-**Indexing PCR Plate**: Using the Integra mini-96 12.5 pipette, transfer 1 µL of the xGen UDI Primers to a 96-well plate.
-Label this plate as *Indexing PCR*.
-Assemble the Indexing PCR Reaction Mix in a 1.5 mL microcentrifuge tube, **without the W4 enzyme**, and leave on ice until use.
+**Indexing PCR Master Mix**: Assemble the Indexing PCR Reaction Mixture, **without the W4 enzyme**, and leave on ice until use.
+Label as *Indexing PCR Master Mix*.

-**Post-Indexing PCR Cleanup Plate**: Set up a 96-Well plate for the left-sided selection.
-Using a multichannel reservoir, pipette 898 µL of the SPRISelect Beads and dispense into the well.
-Using a multichannel pipette, transfer 8.5 µL of the SPRISelect Beads from the reservoir across the 96-well plate or desired number of wells.
-Label this plate *Indexing PCR Bead Cleanup*.
+**Post-Indexing PCR Cleanup**: Aliquot 1800 µL of AMPure or SPRISelect Beads into a 1.5 mL microcentrifuge tube.
+Label as *Post-Indexing Cleanup Tube*.

-**80% Ethanol Preparation**: Create an 80% (vol/vol) solution of 200-proof ethanol and nuclease-free water. **Approximately 500 µL of ethanol will be used per library.** Reserve a 96-well plate for the cleanups for utilization on the Integra Pipettor.
+**80% Ethanol Preparation**: Create an 80% (vol/vol) solution of 200-proof ethanol and nuclease-free water. **Approximately 500 µL of ethanol will be used per library.**

 ## Protocol
 The starting point for this protocol is post-fragmentation and assumes that you have a sufficient starting amount of DNA for your library.
 The bead clean-up steps utilize a left-side size selection to remove small fragments and unused adapters.

+**Perform all steps on ice!
+Except for the bead cleanups.
+Do not place beads on ice.**

 ### Denaturation
 1. Start the *Denaturation Program* and preheat the thermocycler to 95°C.